-- /10 All assumptions of student nurses within scenario are identified. - /10 Ways of validating each assumption is reasoned and comprehensive. - The context in which each assumption might be valid is identified. - /10 Own assumptions are identified. - Two alternative perspectives that could be taken about the scenario.
+- Relevant assumptions of student nurse within scenario are identified. - /10 Ways of validating each assumption is reasoned and comprehensive. - The context in which each assumption might be valid is identified. - Own assumptions are identified (as you interpret information). - Two alternative perspectives that could be taken about the scenario.